 About Scenario Methods as a Tool for Risk Management

-Our members find a scenario-based approach to risk management highly relevant today, especially considering the insights we are gaining about the potential impacts of the ongoing energy transition.
+Our members find a scenario-based approach to risk management highly relevant today, especially considering the insights we are gaining about the potential impacts of the ongoing energy evolution.
 These uncertainties have significant implications for the effectiveness of our organizations' risk management practices.

 Scenario analysis is a vital tool that can enable organizations to explore future risks without relying on rich historical data as a basis for analyses.
 However, this also means scenarios used must be robust and plausible for them to be actionable.
 Having well-developed scenarios is essential for broadening our understanding of the possible future outcomes and identifying potential risk mitigation alternatives.
 Best practice scenarios are especially important in multi-stakeholder environments, as they foster a shared understanding and common vocabulary for discussing the potential futures.